jlizier/jidt/readme-template.txt

  a. demos/AutoAnalyser -- a GUI tool to compute transfer entropy on a chosen data set with the toolkit, and also automatically generate code in Java, Python and Matlab to show how to do this calculation with the toolkit.
 See description at https://code.google.com/p/information-dynamics-toolkit/wiki/AutoAnalyser

- a. demos/java -- basic examples on easily using the Java toolkit -- run these from the shell scripts in this directory -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SimpleJavaExamples
+ b. demos/java -- basic examples on easily using the Java toolkit -- run these from the shell scripts in this directory -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/SimpleJavaExamples

- b.
+ c.
 Several demo sets mirror the SimpleJavaExamples to demonstrate the use of the toolkit in non-Java environments:

    i. demos/octave -- basic examples on easily using the Java toolkit from Octave or Matlab environments -- see description at http://code.google.com/p/information-dynamics-toolkit/wiki/OctaveMatlabExamples